STAR Lab Volunteer Research Assistant Opportunities

 Research Assistant Responsibilities

 In addition to engaging lab members in learning and using these methods, the lab is designed to support students’ professional and academic growth.
-RAs work about 10 hours per week and receive training and gain experience in different aspects of psychology research including data collection and data management, interacting with research participants, using physiology equipment to measure stress, data analysis and writing.
+RAs work up to 10 hours per week and receive training and gain experience in different aspects of psychology research including data collection and data management, interacting with research participants, using physiology equipment to measure stress, data analysis and writing.

 Either currently enrolled at SFSU or have a BA or BS (any subject, any university)